Hiroten31/XOX_2D/README.md

 </details>

 # What I have learned?
-- To properly connect version control...
+- To properly connect version control next time...